Visa for stays exceeding 90 days for purposes of study, volunteer services and training activities.

 Study stays of less than 90 days do not require a study visa.
-Depending on the applicant's nationality, a short-stay visa may be required (see Schengen visas).
+Depending on the applicant's nationality, a short-stay visa may be required (see Schengen Visas form more information).

 Please check the general terms for submission of Spanish national visas.